dwiwad/hockey_site/README.md

 		- Damn that was annoying.
 Turns out I thought I was duplicating a game but just by chance the shot counts for two games were the same because I included shootout shots, and didn't line up with the box score because nhl doesn't count shootouts.
 Just had to filter that out.
 	- [X] Start fleshing out the dash page
+	- [ ] Bring in the roster data for each game as well for sog by player id matching
+	- [ ] Build some sog by player figures to sit side by side live
+	- [ ] Add Yesterdays games page + date selector

 ### July 31, 2025 - Standup some content
 - [ ] Optimize backend for scalability